 - shaved parmesan cheese

 You can even top the pizza with pesto instead of pizza sauce.
-Learning how to grill pizza is really easy.
-It’s worth the effort for a really delicious warm-weather meal.
+Learning how to grill pizza is great for a quick weeknight meal or perfect for showing off your grilling skills to friends and family.

 If you tried this grilled pizza recipe or any other on the blog I’d love to hear from you with a comment or star rating.
 Questions?
 Leave it here too.